gregv/how-to-be-an-effective-leader/README.md

 Treat information flow as continuous.
 Don’t wait until the end of the month, share what you know, when you know it.
 Allow for people to self-select the information they receive, don’t dam the river of information.
 “Trickle this down to your teams” isn’t effective, especially if the recipient doesn’t stay on top of their email or they are on vacation.
 Blast information continuously to people who will care about it.
 Use distribution lists with subscribe and unsubscribe features so that people can self-elect to receive different kinds of information, send that same email information to the corresponding Slack channel(s).
 Remind *everyone* on regular intervals how they can keep up-to-date.

 Find the right periodicity for your periodicals.
 [Chunk information together](https://en.wikipedia.org/wiki/Chunking_(psychology)), don’t spam, and allow for information discovery.
 Look to kill emails that hold no value, specifically look at non-human emails that your team receives to understand why they exist and if they can be removed.
 Your goal as a leader is to improve the signal-to-noise ratio of communication to your team.
 Look to recommend digests, combining multiple emails, or splitting out communications to different channels.

+Forwarding an email with "FYI" does not help your team.
+Summarize the key points from the email that you want everyone to be aware of.
+By you taking the time to summarize, you reduce the total time that is lost reading and interpreting the email (e.g. 2 minutes to read times 10 people is 20 minutes - if you summarize that may be 30 seconds to read, with 10 people, that now is 5 total minutes instead of 20).
+Within your forward, link to documents for more information.
+Before you forward, ask refining questions you think your team would ask to the author, then once you have all of the ducks in a row, forward to your team.